How to fit vertical blinds

-The ease of installing vertical blinds partly lies in your ability to follow instructions, use the tools, and adopt safety measures while performing the necessary steps.
+The ease of installing made to measure vertical blinds partly lies in your ability to follow instructions, use the tools, and adopt safety measures while performing the necessary steps.
 Even with this relatively simple task, eye and hand protection gear is a must for safety purposes.

 It is also important to carefully check the packaging before discarding the shipping containers.
 All the parts from the screws to the blinds should be removed from the boxes.